-a.
-Salary/benefit replacement confirmation.
-If the total amount of your grant will be designated for salary/benefit replacement for a specified period of time and the grant will be made payable to your institution, a simple statement to this effect will suffice for your budget.
-See below.
-PLAN YOUR b.
+- a.
+Salary/benefit replacement that funds sabbatical leave.
+If the total amount of your grant will be designated for salary/benefit replacement for a specified period of time, such as for a semester sabbatical, and the grant will be made payable to your institution, a statement to this effect will suffice for your budget.
+See below. - b.
 A budget proposal.
 If you are requesting funds for research materials, assistants, travel, or other resources beyond or in addition to salary/benefit replacement, you must provide a budget proposal that includes both a line-item budget and an explanatory budget narrative for your project.
-See page 14.
+See page 18.